epic-person-on/cloud-browser/README.md

 > [!NOTE]
 > The Docker image uses Docker in Docker which may does pose some security issues.

+> [!NOTE]
+> The server you are running cloud browser on should be dedicated to cloud browser.

 or you can start it from source with:
 ```bash
 npm install